Cognigy/CustomModules/modules/TensorFlow/README.md

 	},
 ```

-5. Then, you can create a zip.test with all necessary files with
+5. Then, you can create a test.zip with all necessary files with
 ```bash
 npm run zip
 ```